nkovacne/ovirt-desktop-client/README.md

 ## Current version

-This version is 1.0.0.
+Current stable version is 1.0.1.
 You can find a CHANGELOG file inside your directory to see news.